Kosar1996/Leukocyte_Main_Sep_8/README.md

 # Leukocyte-Endothelium Transendothelial Migration Solver

-Axisymmetric MAC finite-volume Stokes fluid solver, coupled to nonlinear FEM solid mechanics for a leukocyte and an endothelium, via a monolithic Newton solve.
+Axisymmetric MAC finite-volume Stokes fluid solver, coupled to solid mechanics for a leukocyte and an endothelium, via a monolithic
+Newton solve.
 Models the thin lubricating fluid film between a leukocyte squeezing through an endothelial gap.